HeheJuice/OneUI-8.5-Spoofer/README.md

      - Samsung Camera Crash
      - HomeUP Refused to Launch
      - Other
-- Why it won't have these problems?
+- Why this patch won't have these problems?
      - It only applies 8.5 Spoof to Selected Apps

 ### 📝 Other Features